SOlaCoder005/coca-women-wellness/README.md

 ## 4. Features

-This section provides an overview of the features on the Coca Women Wellness website, and where relevant, the way in which theses feature(s) address the users’ stories in prior sections.
+This section provides an overview of the features on the Coca Women Wellness website, and where relevant, the way in which theses feature(s) address the users’ stories aforementioned

 ### 4.1 Site-wide Features
 1. Logo